We will guide you step by step on how easily you can Install Apache & configure the server:-

 sudo apt-get install mariadb-server mariadb-client

-After installing the successfully MariaDB, run the below commands to stop, start and enable MariaDB service.
+After installing the successfully MariaDB, run the below commands to stop, start and enable the MariaDB service.

 Below commands to be used 16.04 TLS